YaleSpinup/efs-api/README.md

 ### Update FileSystem

-The update endpoint allows for updating Tags, BackupPolicy and LifeCycleConfiguration for the filesystem.
+The update endpoint allows for updating Tags, BackupPolicy, LifeCycleConfiguration and TransitionToPrimaryStorageClass for the filesystem.
 All fields are optional.
 Tags are additive (ie. existing tags are not removed), existing tags will be updated.

 Update requests are asynchronous and returns a task ID in the header `X-Flywheel-Task`.
 This header can be used to get the task information and logs from the flywheel HTTP endpoint.